joshuawright11/papyrus/README.md

 }
 ```

-If you'd like to automatically decode AND access the raw response, you may return a tuple.
+If you'd like to automatically decode a type AND access the `Response`, you may return a tuple with both.

 ```swift
 @GET("/user")